GlaucioOliveira/CIT-261/topics/javascript/README.md

 Note: All the examples below to be executed needs to be inside a HTML page structure and inside the script tag (`<script>`).

 #### Variables
 Variables are containers where data can be stored.
 In the code below, the 'teacherName' is a variable.
-JavaScript recognizes this 'teacherName' as a variable because of the special keyword *var* before the 'teacherName'.
+JavaScript recognizes this `teacherName` container as a variable because of the special keyword *var* before the `teacherName`.
-The equal sign (=) is used to assign the value 'Gláucio Oliveira', to the variable.
+The equal sign (=) is used to assign the value 'Gláucio Oliveira' to the variable.

 ```html
 <script>